 - Punny Name: Fabry, the chief engineer.

 - Robo Speak: According to Čapek's instructions, the robots are "slightly mechanical in their speech".
-They don't use contractions, except for Helena and Primus at the end.
+In the English translation, they don't use contractions, except for Helena and Primus at the end.

 - Robot Girl: Helena, a robot made by Dr. Gall in Helena Domin's likeness; in the beginning, there was Sulla, the robot secretary.